andymeneely/project-timber-wolf/FAQ.md

 ## Can MISDIRECT or GREAT IN A PINCH modify a security roll from 4 to 1?

 Yes.
 And vice versa.

+## Can EXPLOIT be used on yourself?

+No. It must be *another* (different) character.

+## Can a Street Urchin get a 👊 from Script Kiddie's Exploit?

+No. Any player with "Cannot 👊" may not be given that skill.